a16z/jsi/README.md

 # jsi

-just solve it - a command-line utility to run a portfolio of [SMT](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) solvers in parallel.
+just solve it - a command-line utility to run a portfolio of [SMT](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) solvers in parallel

 ![Screenshot of jsi running on an unsat division problem](static/images/unsat-div-screenshot.png)